clickclackin/buildyourlife/README.md

 # Build your life — An AI-Powered Life Tracker without the micromanaging

-**A lightweight system that remembers your goals, learns how you operate, does the thinking for you every week, and never lets you drift.**
+**A lightweight system that remembers your goals, learns how you operate, does the thinking for you every week, and doesn't breathe down your neck.**

 ---